meltano/handbook/src/_peopleops/benefits.md

 Every nine months, we get the whole team together somewhere on the planet for Meltano Assemble.

 Assemble 2021 took place in beautiful Mexico City.
-The next event will be held in Lisbon, Portugal in 2022.
+Assemble 2022 was held in Lisbon, Portugal in March, 2022.

 The name Assemble is a reference to Meltano being used to assemble a data stack/pipeline.
 At Assemble the entire all-remote team gathers to bond and meet face-to-face.
 We pick a new location every year and invite the entire team to join in for 5 days.
 There is nothing like meeting someone in person whom you have only ever seen virtually.